Cruciferous vegetables: List of cruciferous vegetables

 Further relationships inside the family Brassicaceae can be described by tribes, a grouping of genera (see Brassicaceae).
 Armoracia, Barbarea, and Nasturtium belong to the tribe Cardamineae; Brassica, Sinapis, Diplotaxis, Eruca, and Raphanus belong to Brassiceae; Lepidium belongs in Lepidieae; and finally Wasabia (Eutrema) belongs in Eutremeae.

 Research

 According to an umbrella review of 41 systematic reviews and meta-analyses of 303 observational studies, there is suggestive evidence for beneficial associations in gastric cancer, lung cancer, endometrial cancer, and all-cause mortality.

 Cancer

-Cruciferous vegetables contain glucosinolates, which are under research for their potential to affect cancer.
+Cruciferous vegetables contain glucosinolates, which are under research for their potential for cancer prevention.
 Glucosinolates are hydrolyzed to isothiocyanates (ITCs) by myrosinase.
 ITCs are being investigated for their chemopreventive and chemotherapeutic effects.

 Drug and toxin metabolism

 Chemicals contained in cruciferous vegetables induce the expression of the liver enzyme CYP1A2.

 Alliaceous and cruciferous vegetable consumption may induce glutathione S-transferases, uridine diphosphate-glucuronosyl transferases, and quinone reductases all of which are potentially involved in detoxification of carcinogens such as aflatoxin.
 High consumption of cruciferous vegetables has potential risk from allergies, interference with drugs such as warfarin, and genotoxicity.